 The bill amends K.S.A.
 2024 Supp.
 65-4101 and K.S.A.
 2024 Supp.
 65-4111 to update definitions and classifications related to controlled substances in Kansas.
-Key changes include a revised definition of "administer," allowing patients or research subjects to apply controlled substances under a practitioner's direction without the practitioner being physically present.
-The term "medical care facility" is also clarified to align with existing definitions.
-Additionally, the bill provides a detailed list of substances classified under schedule IV, including specific drugs and their DEA codes, while introducing new definitions for terms such as "electronic prescription," "intermediary," and "ultimate user."
+It revises the definition of "administer" to allow patients or research subjects to apply controlled substances under the direction and in the presence of a practitioner, removing the previous requirement for the practitioner to be the only one present.
+The term "medical care facility" is also clarified to align with the existing definition in K.S.A.
+65-425.
+Additionally, the bill introduces new definitions for "electronic prescription," "electronic signature," and "intermediary," which are crucial for modernizing the prescription process, and includes a detailed list of substances classified under schedule IV.

 Statutes affected: